Call Now Free Quote

 1960 to Present: Type N Above Grade, Type S Below Grade

 Post-1960 brick is harder than earlier eras due to more controlled manufacturing and higher firing temperatures.
 Above-grade walls still need Type N for flexibility.
-The higher brick hardness does not make Type S appropriate above grade - the governing factor is still the wall’s need for flexible mortar that can accommodate movement, not maximum compressive strength.
+The higher brick hardness does not make Type S appropriate above grade: the governing factor is still the wall’s need for flexible mortar that can accommodate movement, not maximum compressive strength.

 Structural or Highly Loaded Masonry: Consult the Specification

-For piers, columns, arches, or any masonry carrying significant structural load, the mortar specification should come from the structural design documents or from an engineer’s assessment.
+For piers, columns, arches, or any masonry carrying significant structural load, the mortar specification should come from structural design documents or an engineer’s assessment.
 These applications may require Type S or Type M regardless of construction era.
 This is outside the scope of standard residential tuckpointing and requires a project-specific specification.

 Failure Modes From Using the Wrong Mortar Type